 Interested applicants are invited to submit a Letter of Interest (no more than four pages long).
-There is no standard form but the following information should be included in the letter:
+There is no standard format but the following information should be included in a letter or email:

 The projects proposed in your Letter of Interest should support sustainability objectives in one or more of the following outcome areas:

 Letters of Interest are accepted from students, faculty and staff are accepted year-round on the first Monday of every month unless otherwise noted.